 This example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
 The example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
 In addition, the example shows expenses for Class C shares, assuming those shares were not redeemed at the end of those periods.
-The example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
+The example also assumes that your investment has a 5% return each year and reflects the Manager's expense waivers and reimbursements for the 1-year contractual period and the total operating expenses without waivers for years 2 through 10.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be: